 Please note, that testimonials appearing on this website may not be representative of other clients or customers and is not a guarantee of future performance or success.

 Nordman Algorithms is not liable for any risk that you face using a ready-made indicator from Nordman Algorithms indicators base.
 Please, use the software on your own responsibility.
-All the software pieces are coded in accordance with some common known trading concepts and Nordman Algorithms does not guarantee accuracy or trading performance of the software signals.
+All the software pieces are coded in accordance with some common known trading concepts and Nordman Algorithms does not guarantee accuracy or performance of the software entry setups.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.